Ibiza is constantly evolving, so figuring out the best area to stay can be a conundrum for those who have never visited the island before.

 Insider info

-Given their enviable proximity to the town centre and the port with its bustling night-time action, it’s hard to imagine anywhere more convenient for travellers than Ibiza's city centre hotels.
-The Standard and the El Puerto Ibiza Hotel & Spa offer all the benefits of downtown accommodation.
-Lovers of Rock, Soul and Blues music will be delighted by the legendary Teatro Ibiza music bar in El Puerto's lobby.
+Given their enviable proximity to the town centre and the port with its bustling night-time action, it's hard to imagine anywhere more convenient for travellers than Ibiza's city centre hotels.
+If you're seeking a spot right in the action, then The Standard offers all the benefits of downtown accommodation.
+Lovers of theatre and culture should put a visit to the Teatro Pererya, for a show like no other.

 Ideal for: clubbers, groups, LGBTQIA-friendly, budget

 Big with Ibiza's gay travellers, the close proximity of Figueretas to Ibiza Town also makes it a hit with just about everyone.
-Cheaper than the nearby city, hotels and apartments can range from bargain to boutique.
+Cheaper than the nearby city, hotels and apartments can range from bargain to boutique and often with stunning seafront views to enjoy.

 Insider info

-For an LGBTQIA-friendly family-run hotel, close to the city, try the Cenit Hotel and Apartments, with a roof terrace pool and bar that has amazing views along the south coast to Formentera.
-From here, just a 10-minute walk takes you right into the heart of Dalt Vila, Ibiza's fortified old town.
+For an LGBTQIA-friendly family-run hotel, close to the city, try the Cenit Hotel and Apartments, with a roof terrace pool and bar that offers amazing views of Formentera.
+From here, just a 10-minute walk takes you right into the heart of Dalt Vila, Ibiza's fortified old town, or to Playa d'en Bossa and its bustling beach and great nightlife.

 Playa d'en Bossa